McMorranLab/ovf2io/specs.md

 ## Mandatory

 - "title": Long file name or title.
-- "meshunit": Spatial mesh unit, treated as a labe.
+- "meshunit": Spatial mesh unit, treated as a label.
 No comments allowed.
 - "valueunits": units of the recorded values.
 List of units, either length "valuedim", or length one (will be applied to all values).
 - "valuedim": dimension of the recorded values.
 Integer, >= 1.
 - "valuelabels": list of labels for the recorded values.
 Length must be "valuedim", and multi-word value labels are surrounded by quotes.